-Evoluderm claim: Rose water moisturizing Lotion Tonique removes impurities provides the necessary moisture and tightens pores.
+Evoluderm claims, Rose water moisturizing Lotion Tonique removes impurities provides the necessary moisture and tightens pores.
 Suitable for sensitive skin.

 Brilliance Illuminating Shampoo

-Evoluderm claim they formulated Brilliance Shampoo to revive the natural radiance of lacklustre hair.
+Evoluderm claim it formulated Brilliance Shampoo to revive the natural radiance of lacklustre hair.
 Natural silk, an intense concentration of moisture, brings softness and vitality to the lengths.
-The light texture acts as an extreme shine elixir on the fiber and leaves the hair silky, supple and easy to style.
+The light texture acts as an extreme shine elixir on the fibre and leaves the hair silky, supple and easy to style.
 Your hair will be enhanced with light and radiant with beauty.

 I love trying new hair products, particularly with hair being in focus fairly often here on The Beauty Spyglass – my hair is my crowning glory after all.
 I found this shampoo lathers well and has a pleasant, feminine scent.
 It’s clear and housed in a bright pink bottle.
 In terms of a noticeable difference to my hair, I didn’t see a remarkable change, but for an inexpensive shampoo it cleansed my hair well and left plenty of movement once dry.
 Shop Brilliance Shampoo

 I’ve really enjoyed using this range of products with my favourite being the Karité Beauty Oil.
 If you love affordable French skincare and would like to try a less commonly found brand, then Evoluderm might be worth a try.

 Keep an eye out next time you’re in TKMaxx as Evoluderm can often be found inside.